studam/Python/README.md

-In addition, my final script should both print the analysis to the terminal and export a text file with the results.
+In addition, my final script prints the analysis to the terminal and export a text file with the results.